RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 You have received four starter files with this homework: `svg.html`, `svg.css`, `main.js` and `europe.svg`.

 Begin by working on `svg.html`.
 Open the `europe.svg` with text editor, copy the svg and paste it into `svg.html`.
-You may also alter the svg window and `viewBox` properties to scale your continent or otherwise change the bounding box on the map to your liking.
 The countries on the map are already marked with appropriate ids/classes.
-In `svg.css`, change the fill color for the continent (by class) to some color (not white), as well as the fill color of two or three countries in the continent (by ID) to other colors of your choice.
+In `svg.css`, change the fill color of three countries in the (eg. by ID) to three different colors of your choice.

 ### Programmatically change the color of a country